 A review of Shout!
 Factory’s “Princess Mononoke” booklet

-Written by Matthew Long
+Written by Matt Long

 The front cover of the booklet for Princess Mononoke, the animated classic by director Hayao Miyazaki.